elijamesku/OpenVPN/README.md

 ## Done

-You now have:
+Now the:

 * OpenVPN Access Server up & running
-* Admin UI secured
+* Admin UI is secured
-* MFA enabled per user
+* MFA is enabled per user
-* Custom users with auto-login profiles
+* Custom users can be created with auto-login profiles
-* Hardened firewall and fail2ban
+* Firewall is hardened and fail2ban
-* Optional DNS routing
+* DNS is routed(optional)

 ## License